 Based on upon the above criteria, some programs have a better chance of approval than others.

 Students wishing to propose an alternative program should make an appointment with the Director of Off-Campus Study to discuss the program and the student’s goals.
 For an alternative program to be considered for approval by Grinnell a student must go through the following steps:

 • Receive approval from the Off-Campus Study Board upon review of OCS applications in the first month of the Spring semester.
-Approval letters are generally sent around February 15th.
+Approval letters are generally sent in mid- to late-February.

 Programs vary considerably in competitiveness.
 Highly competitive programs may only accept students with higher GPAs and specific course preparation, other programs may have more relaxed criteria for admission.
 Prerequisites and GPA requirements are normally set by the program itself, however the Off-Campus Study Board may increase or extend them.
 Information on eligibility is provided in the Fact Sheet of each program.